JonathanDussot/valladolid-snooker-club/README.md

 - Using semantic HTML elements.
 - Providing descriptive alt attributes for all images for users with visual impairments.
-- Providing information for screen readers for vaious feautures on the page including forms, navbar, footer among others.
+- Providing information for screen readers for various features on the page including forms, navbar, footer among others.
 - Ensuring there is a sufficient colour contrast throughout the site.
-- Ensuring menu is accessible for screenreaders by marking the current page as current.
+- Ensuring menu is accessible for screen readers by marking the current page as current.
-- Designing forms taking accessibility into account, with appropriate labeling where needed.
+- Designing forms taking accessibility into account, with appropriate labelling where needed.

 ## Technologies Used